mohammed2raja/gringotts/README.md

 ```
 npm cache clear
-bower cache clean
 npm install
+npm run bower cache clean
-bower install
+npm run bower install
 ```

 ### Testing the project

-If you start `grunt`, then the specs will run automatically when `.coffee` files are saved.
+If you start `npm run grunt`, then the specs will run automatically when `.coffee` files are saved.

-Alternatively, you can run `grunt test` which will run the specs via PhantomJS and generate code coverage reports.
+Alternatively, you can run `npm run grunt test` which will run the specs via PhantomJS and generate code coverage reports.

 Visit [localhost:8000](http://localhost:8000) to debug the tests in a browser.